Code-Institute-Submissions/PP3-gradebook/README.md

     - Write per minute quota errors:  when I test the program quickly and repeatedly, I get an error telling me I have exceeded the quota.
 It gives a website where you can request a higher quota.
 It at once told me that I hadn't met the quota and that I couldn't request more.
 I have possibly misunderstood this, but it is a great concern to me when this project is assessed.
 I am worried it will break when the assessors are testing.
 I cut my student list from 10 to 5 hoping that this would solve the problem but it didn't.
     - I wanted it to be possible for the loop at lines ADD THEM HERE to be written so that the data would overwrite any existing data.
 This is relevant to future implementations.
 At present, the data needs to be manually deleted or new entries will be written out of range.
     - There are a couple of places where I could not get a range dynanmically.
 I was able to do it in other places, but did not succeed everywhere.
 I ended up putting in a row or column number to solve the problem, which isn't ideal and I'd like to fix this in future.
+    - I couldn't seem to get any date time functions to work, so I solved this by writing in the relevant formula I'd usually use for Sheets.
+I considered this unsolved.
+I had intended to go back and fix this, but ran out of time.

+#### Other issues
+I had installed a number of packages I didn't end up using.
+I ran pip3 freeze > requirements.txt on the command line again to update the requirements file, but I can't see any changes.

 #### Potential problem for assessment
 - There is not a way to clear the data from the spread automatically.
 There are only 9 rows to work with.
 It should be enough to test the app, but once all grades are entered, no more grades will be accepted.